-Absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status

-Absences due to a student being homeless
+- K. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to other foster care status - L. absences due to a student being homeless

 Attendance need not always be within the school facilities, but a student will be considered to be in attendance if present at any place where school is in session by the authority of the Board.